 Thank you for your interest in the College’s revised Master Plan.

-The community consultation process has occurred via face to face meetings, presentations, focus groups and surveys.
+The Master Plan has recently undergone a community consultation process via face-to-face meetings, presentations, focus groups and surveys.

 A summary document of the Reviewed Master Plan can be viewed HERE.

 Should you have any questions about the Master Plan, please contact the College via email@example.com

 We appreciate the effort of our community to provide feedback about our proposed future plans for the College facilities.

 The College already has a Master Plan.
 Why is Loreto revising that now?

 The College’s Master Plan has been revised to ensure that Loreto College Coorparoo is well placed to meet the needs of our students both now and into the future.
 Our learning spaces must be flexible enough to cater for changes to our educational context.

 Over the last 10 years, for example, the College has grown in size by over 200 students and has seen the incorporation of Year 7.

 The introduction of the new Senior Assessment and Tertiary Entrance system from 2017 has meant more flexible pathways for Year 11 and 12 students as well as the introduction of new subjects with specific resourcing requirements.